Motorola Repair Cost UK 2026: Moto G, Edge & Razr Price Guide

 Motorola repair prices 2026

 Prices are fitted by post, including parts, labour and insured return.
 Screens, batteries, cameras, speakers and buttons carry the 27-month tier; charging ports and USB-C connectors carry the 9-month connector tier; board-level, microsoldering and liquid-damage work carries 120 days.
 Diagnostics are free on standard repairs and £24.95 on board-level work, deducted if you proceed.
-If your exact Motorola model is not in the tables, contact us for a quote — we cover around 2,467 device models across the catalogue, so the tables below are a representative slice, not the ceiling.
+If your exact Motorola model is not in the tables, contact us for a quote — our full catalogue runs to roughly 2,467 models, so the Motorola tables here are a representative slice of what we fit, not the limit of it.

 Moto G series — UK value line